 Joseph Küffner (1776-1856) was a Bavarian composer and guitarist of the early nineteenth century.
 I am happy to announce a new modern re-engraved edition in Tecla of the Serenade op.
 4 by Joseph Küffner for flute, viola and guitar, edited by Francesco Biraghi.
-It is an interesting and attractive work, with a passage marked Russe (in Russian style) and another passage marked Hongroise (in Hungarian style).
+It is an interesting and attractive work, with a passage marked Russe (in Russian style) and another passage marked Hongroise (in Hungarian style) which you can see FREE here.
 It is one of three chamber works by Küffner which the Classico Terzetto Italiano in Milan recently recorded with Brilliant Classics.

 TITLES IN TECLA EDITIONS: